amari-calipso/skye-lang/README.md

 # Pointers
 There are two types of pointers in Skye: the raw pointer, and the reference.

 Pointers are their own type.
-They point to a location in memory, support pointer arithmetics, and behave as an indipendent type.
+They point to a location in memory, support pointer arithmetics, and behave as an independent type.
 On the other hand, references internally work like pointers, but they just operate as the underlying data type.
 For example, if you have two references to `i32`s, you can add them directly without dereferencing them, because the compiler does it automatically.

 Pointers and references also have their own `const`ness associated to them.
 If a pointer or a reference are `const`, the value they point to cannot be mutated.